 Imatest Autofocus Consistency Module

-The Imatest Autofocus Consistency module analyzes the sharpness (specifically MTF50) results from a set of images captured at a fixed distance from an Imatest sharpness chart, such as SFRplus chart, eSFR-ISO chart, or the new AutoFocus chart.
+The Imatest Autofocus Consistency module analyzes the sharpness (specifically MTF50) results from a set of images captured at a fixed distance from an Imatest sharpness chart, such as SFRplus chart or eSFR-ISO chart.
 The user can then generate MTF50 values from these images using the SFR, SFRplus, or eSFR-ISO modules in Imatest.
 The Autofocus Consistency module is a post-processor that runs on the outputs of these analyses and consolidates them into a more useful form.
 You can find a more detailed description of the test procedure here.

 In the above plot, each x-axis position indicates the distance from chart to camera.
 The colored data marks spread vertically at each position indicate the MTF50 values calculated from the images captured at that chart distance.
 The consistency of the autofocus system at a given distance is indicated by the tightness of the spread of MTF50 values for images taken at that distance.
 The narrower this spread, the more consistent the autofocus system is.
 In order to determine if the system’s consistency depends on distance (perhaps it has an easy time focusing on nearby points, but tends to fail for faraway ones), this analysis is repeated at many test distances, as in the plot above.